 In recent years, an increase in colorectal cancer incidence among younger adults has been identified in the United States.
 Therefore, timely evaluation of symptoms consistent with colorectal cancer in adults under age 50 is especially important.

-Under the Affordable Care Act (ACA), screening colonoscopies are now fully covered by Medicare and by many private insurers.
-Patients will still be responsible for co-insurance or some out-of-pocket costs if the colonoscopy is a diagnostic rather than screening procedure.
-Patients may also still be responsible for costs related to anesthesia.
-It is important to talk to your health care provider and your health insurance about possible costs.
+Under the Affordable Care Act (ACA), screening colonoscopies are covered by most insurers.
+It is important to talk to your health care provider and your health insurance any about possible costs.
 For more information on the ACA, visit www.health.gov.
-The public can also call 1-800-4-CANCER (1-800-227-2345) to learn more about screening options in their community.
+Indiana residents can also visit http://www.in.gov/fssa/hip/ for information on the Healthy Indiana Plan, which covers colorectal cancer screenings.
+The public can also call 1-800-227-2345 to learn more about screening options in their community.

 You can take charge of your own health!
 Some behaviors that can help reduce your risk include:

 - Obtaining regular screenings

 - Avoiding tobacco products

 - Maintaining a healthy weight throughout life

 - Consuming a healthy diet that emphasizes plant sources, supports a healthy weight, includes at least 2 ½ cups of a variety of vegetables and fruit each day, includes whole grains in preference to processed grains, and has minimal processed and red meats

 - Supporting initiatives, such as the National Colorectal Cancer Roundtable’s 80% by 2018 campaign, that aim to increase colorectal cancer screening